 Fast forward to today, and the festival has grown but not lost that intimate "dinner party" flair.
 It provides an international platform and audience of film industry professionals but the general public often also attends!
 We fly short films from North America to Europe, and vice versa.
 Future festivals may pop up in other areas across the globe.
 Pre-Cannes networking parties, and providing a champagne-filled atmosphere to expand your horizons and deliberate these films is what we do best.

 Judges and the board are made up of filmmakers working in the industry and some of our judges are previous winners of the Catfish Shorts! awards!
 While we have a fun intimate feel, we also offer cash prizes and we are an IMDB recognized festival.

 Catfish Shorts hosted its inaugural event in February 2017 at The Tribeca Screening Room and Soho House and has since continued to promote events and collaborations throughout the year.
 Key events have included a "pre-Cannes" networking event, a screening and art evening in Vancouver and two festivals in Brixton at The Whirled Cinema.

 Our upcoming festival will be in 2021 in London, England.
 Stay tuned for updates on dates and locations.

 Best Original Screenplay

 Best Genre Film

-The winner of "best picture" will receive a cash prize!
+The winner of the Purr d'Or - best picture - will receive a cash prize!